uhuohuy/GazPNE/README.md

 Parameter <*file*> denotes the ID of the generated files, saving positive and negative examples, named positive**ID**.txt and negative**ID**.txt

-We provide our extracted [positive](https://drive.google.com/file/d/1ewQH4__dpWV0sMumhf7VLVKCh3fAGSIN/view?usp=sharing) and [negative](https://drive.google.com/file/d/1KMGy2W82S5GtuJ9ghoT51MP48Gu-sqCk/view?usp=sharing) examples, named positive216.txt and negative216.txt, respectively.
+We has also provided our extracted [positive](https://drive.google.com/file/d/1ewQH4__dpWV0sMumhf7VLVKCh3fAGSIN/view?usp=sharing) and [negative](https://drive.google.com/file/d/1KMGy2W82S5GtuJ9ghoT51MP48Gu-sqCk/view?usp=sharing) examples, named positive216.txt and negative216.txt, respectively.

-Next, the file for the negative examples is split into multiple smaller files with each containing at most 2 million lines (examples) to improve the efficiency of reading the negative examples.
+Next, the file saving the negative examples is split into multiple smaller files with each containing at most 2 million lines (examples) to improve the efficiency of loading the negative examples.

  > split -l 2000000 data/negative216.txt data/negative216